top of page

 A criminal conviction by contrast, depends on "proving" something happened, either by a fact finder's determination in a verdict or established with the defendant's factual basis in the context of a plea.
 And this clearly requires reliance on "evidence," as much as it does the conclusions drawn by those exposed to it (i.e., those charged with "fact finding" or interpreting a set of presented circumstances, then concluding what they believe to have happened) --and it's the object of those conclusions that are called "facts."

 But there is a meaningful difference between reliance on "proof" (let alone the conclusions drawn by those exposed to it), and the object that the evidence, as used by the parties supposedly "proves."
-Simply stated, there's a difference between what truthfully happened (i.e., whether you committed the charged offense), and what can be "proved" by people standing before others, using "evidence" to support the allegation that you did (this latter function is also known as trying to "convince" others).
+Clearly stated, there's a difference between what truthfully happened (i.e., whether you committed the charged offense), and what can be "proved" by people standing before others, using "evidence" to support the allegation that you did (this latter function is more of an attempt to "convince" others).

 With this difference in mind, and in the spirit of being truthful, when deciding whether to accept an offered plea (as opposed to proceeding to trial, which would be the alternative --in the absence of a dismissal or suspended proceeding), the question should not only be "did you commit the underlying offense;" but rather, it should also include an assessment that speaks to the likelihood that a criminal charge would result in its conviction (objectively, whether there's enough "evidence" to suggest to fact finders that it did).
 This should prompt a legally competent examination to determine whether there "appears" to be enough evidence to convince a fact finder of its commission...
 Ironically, but not surprisingly, it requires a truthful assessment as to whether it appears that a charge (allegations drawn from an observable account) can be "proved" beyond a reasonable doubt --in light of all the relevant circumstances and evidence presented.
-Then pose that conclusion against the cost of accepting an offered plea (i.e., the effect of you pleading legally guilty to another presumably lesser offense than the one charged (a "lesser offense" in the sense that it would be the benefit conferred to you from the prosecutor's exercised legal detriment (of forfeiting their right to charge you with more (and /or more severe) charge(s) --which typically informs a Defendant's incentive to plea), and you arrive at a very basic legal recommendation as to whether or not you should accept an offered plea.
+Then pose that conclusion against the cost of accepting an offered plea (i.e., the effect of you pleading legally guilty to another presumably lesser offense than the one charged (a "lesser offense" in the sense that it would be the benefit conferred to you from the prosecutor's exercised legal detriment (or forfeiture of their right to charge you with more (and /or more severe) charge(s) --which typically informs a Defendant's incentive to plea --in exchange for you forfeiting your legal right to proceed to trial, removing the risk of the prosecutor losing at trial and by effect ,informing their incentive to agree to the plea), and you arrive at a very basic legal recommendation as to whether or not you should accept an offered plea.

-Note, this is stripped to an almost skeletal consideration of posing different consequences against each other.
-Indeed, there's much more there than this that has an effect on your case: Instinct (not impulse), feeling, whether your attorney doubts your description of events, whether you and/or your attorney doubt that you can prevail, and of course, if you committed the charged offense (although many people don't realize it, these things also come through loudly, as does the truth).
+Note, this is stripped to an almost skeletal consideration of posing different consequences against each other, weighed against the likelihood of conviction....
+And indeed, there's much more there than this that has an effect on your case, including but not limited to your counsel's competency, ability and investment in your matter... as well as whether you committed the charged offense: although many people don't realize it, these things also come through loudly, as does the truth (to distinguish a criminal proceeding and legal conclusion from the truth, doesn't mean that it's not influenced by it...

-A: I would (in other words, I'm talking for myself and not others) consider the following, in addition to whatever else made itself present at whatever good time it did (i.e., often unplanned things come to mind and heart, and I don't suppress that or subject it to some predetermined checklist or template.
-With that in mind, the following is meant to be helpful, but not suggestive that it's exhaustive, or that it should be necessarily or sweepingly applied):
+A: I would (in other words, I'm speaking on behalf of myself and not others) consider the following, in addition to whatever else made itself present during the hearings or at whatever good time it did (i.e., often unplanned things come to mind and heart, and I don't suppress that or subject it to some predetermined checklist or template).
+With that in mind, the following is meant to be helpful, but not suggestive that it's exhaustive, or that it should be necessarily or sweepingly applied:

-Other things to take into account (somewhat transactional) include: the cost of prosecuting the case, which isn't ignored by the prosecution when determining whether to, and what type of plea to offer/accept.
+Other things to take into account include: the cost of prosecuting the case (somewhat transactional), and alleged victims' input, which isn't ignored by the prosecution when determining whether to, and what type of plea to offer/accept.
 Further, I'd also consider the jurisdiction of your case (and the local habits of admissibility, sentencing, etc.).
 There are no guarantees in this context; indeed, the assessment as to the strength of a case, and even the factors used to determine as much can vary from one attorney to another.
-Notwithstanding that, it should not be beyond the dignity of any attorney to give every case, the same thorough examination that they would appreciate, if it was them or their loved ones facing criminal prosecution.
+Notwithstanding that, it shouldn't be beyond the dignity of any attorney to give every case, the same thorough examination that they would appreciate, if it was them or their loved ones facing criminal prosecution.

 For more --or specific-- information as to what can be done in your case, give me a call: (702) 449 - 1289.
 I'll evaluate your individual matter thoroughly, and confidentially.